-Pumping enough breast milk for baby can be stressful.
+Pumping enough breast milk for baby can be stressful and at times I’ve had to pump and drive.
 When I started back to work (Per Diem) I was unsure how often to pump, how much I needed to get at each session and how to get it done!
 I don’t always work a full day.
 Often, the time I need to pump is when I’m on a long drive home.
 I had to figure out how to pump and drive safely.
 In addition, my state has a distracted driving law.
 This means that anything distracting you from the road (like your cell phone or pump) can warrant a stop.
 How was I going to pump and make the 45 minute commute home??
 How could I pump milk, drive safely and get baby what he needs??

-I have experimented and developed a system that allows me to pump, stay within the law, not distract me from the road and get my pumping done!
+I have experimented and developed a system that allows me to pump and drive, stay within the law, not distract me from the road and get my pumping done!
 Even better, I’m not driving with my boobs out flashing everyone around me.
 How do I do it you ask?
 Here are the items I trust and use and a bit about how I get it done.

 - A Car Adapter for my Breastpump – plugs right into the lighter!